JulianWong310/Math-Rhino/2026_Grade3/⭐⭐project/2026_04_11_julian_recurstable_law/theory_of_recurstable_numbers.md

 ---

 Hi!
 I am a 3rd grade student.
 While exploring the powers of 5 today, I discovered a super cool secret hidden within the numbers.
 I am naming this discovery the 'Julian's First Law' and calling these types of integers 'Recurstable Numbers'.
+Through this study, I demonstrate that the 'leading digits' of these power sequences are not random, but follow a deterministic linear recurrence influenced by the carry-overs from a stable terminal suffix.

 ---